jnew00/documents/The Integrated Experience (iX) Playbook_ Executive Summary.md

 The methodology is an iterative cycle built on Lean and Design Thinking principles.
 It is powered by the **Jobs to be Done (JTBD)** framework to focus on user outcomes and measured by the **Fit for Purpose (F4P)** framework to ensure our products are truly helping users achieve their goals.

+#### **How to Decide Where to Start**

+Before the cycle begins, the first step is to **Find the Friction**.
+When hard data like flow metrics are unavailable, this is a qualitative-first process:

+1. **Listen to People:** Use broad **Fit for Purpose (F4P) surveys** and targeted "pain point" interviews to discover which "jobs" (e.g., "migrating a legacy service") are most common and most painful for users.
+2. **Perform Process Archeology:** Analyze the "data exhaust" from support tickets, chat channels, and incident post-mortems to find recurring themes of frustration.
+3. **Prioritize:** Use a simple matrix to select a pilot journey that has both high user pain and high strategic impact.
+The analysis of this first journey will generate your initial set of hard metrics.

 #### **The Continuous Improvement Cycle: A 4-Phase Methodology**

 **1\.
 Phase 1: Frame & Empathize**